3mdeb/verified-boot/verified_boot_app_spec.md

 - Current boot options and their:
   - Verification status
-  - Key fingerprint if the image is signed
+  - Key fingerprint if the image is signed (or image hash if not signed)
-  - Key trust status
+  - Trust status
 - Current trusted key database

 As well as options for Soverign Boot reprovisioning.